twilio/flex-plugin-builder/packages/flex-plugin-e2e-tests/README.md

 ... npm start -- --step 2 --step 3 --step 10
 ```

+If you are running into an error where Flex won't load at all on localhost, ensure that the flex-e2e-tester-plugin is enabled on your flex account.

 ## Contributors

 Thank you to all the lovely contributors to this project.
 Please check the main repository to see [all contributors](https://github.com/twilio/flex-plugin-builder#contributors).